danielanthonycollins/in-home/README.md

 - Dropdown with no arrow
   - Problem: Country inputs on profile and checkout page, plus the category choice on add and edit product page do not include an arrow to show they are a dropdown.
-  - Cause: The 'appearance' property was being overwriten due to other classes taken priority from earlier stages of developmemt.
+  - Cause: The 'appearance' property was being overwritten due to other classes taken priority from earlier stages of development.
   - Solution: Added 'appearance: menulist' to 'extra-form-label-styling' class in base.css and also to 'form-control' in checkout.css

 - Shop full range